Abbey House Museum:

 There is level access to The Gatehouse through the Museum.
 Please enquire at the Museum ticket desk.

 There is one accessible parking space immediately outside the entrance to the Museum and four more spaces are located across Abbey Walk in the Vesper Lane car park.
 Access from the car park to the Museum entrance is primarily flat and a pedestrian crossing over Abbey Walk is in place.
-There is ramped access through the gardens if coming from the main road.

 There are accessible toilets in the main entrance foyer and shop in the Museum.
 Facilities in the accessible toilets include an emergency alarm, a fire alarm with a flashing light and a baby change unit.
 This toilet is not RADAR key operated.